-SYS notations are relevant to operation of integrated systems regarding navigation, machinery, communication and specific cargo, as applicable.
+SYS notations are relevant to the operation of integrated systems regarding navigation, machinery, communication and specific cargo, as applicable.

-Centralised Navigation Equipment (SYS-NEQ):
+Centralised Navigation Equipment (SYS-NEQ)

-The additional Class Notation SYS-NEQ is assigned to yachts which are fitted with a centralised navigation control system so laid out and arranged that it enables normal navigation and manoeuvring operation of the ship by two persons in cooperation.
+The additional Class Notation SYS-NEQ is assigned to yachts which are fitted with a centralized navigation control system so laid out and arranged that it enables normal navigation and manoeuvring operation of the ship by two persons in cooperation.

-Centralised Navigation Equipment (SYS-NEQ-1):
+Centralised Navigation Equipment (SYS-NEQ-1)

-Integrated Bridge System (SYS-IBS):
+Integrated Bridge System (SYS-IBS)

-The additional Class Notation SYS-IBS is assigned to yachts which are fitted with an integrated bridge system which allows simplified and centralised bridge operation of all main functions of navigation manoeuvring and communication, as well as monitoring from bridge of other functions related to specific cargoes and pollution; for passenger ships, heating, ventilation and air conditioning are also included in the monitored functions
+The additional Class Notation SYS-IBS is assigned to yachts which are fitted with an integrated bridge system which allows simplified and centralized bridge operation of all main functions of navigation manoeuvring and communication, as well as monitoring from the bridge of other functions related to specific cargoes and pollution; for passenger ships, heating, ventilation and air conditioning are also included in the monitored functions

-Communication System (SYS-COM):
+Communication System (SYS-COM)

 The additional Class Notation SYS-COM is assigned to yachts which are fitted with a local area network including the alarm, monitoring and control systems and computers used for management operations and external communication devices for reporting ashore navigation, maintenance and operational information.

-Damage Stability (DMS):
+Damage Stability (DMS)